OpenDSA/OpenDSA/RST/en/Glossary.rst

       desired unit of I/O (so some multiple of the disk :term:`sector` size).
-      This makes it easy to gain access to the record associated with a given :term:`key` stored in the tree with few :term:`disk fetches <disk fetch>`.
+      This makes it easy to gain access to the record associated with a given :term:`search key` stored in the tree with few :term:`disk fetches <disk fetch>`.
       The most commonly implemented variant of the B-tree is the :term:`B$^+$-tree`.